Policy Evaluation during a Pandemic: A Baseline Stochastic SIRD Model

 \section{A Baseline Stochastic SIRD Model}

-To start with, in this section, we briefly discuss a Stochastic SIRD model which is the workhorse model of epidemic spread in epidemiology and has been used extensively to forecast the spread of Covid-19 cases.
-SIRD models categorize individuals in a population into being S-Susceptible, I-Infected, R-Recovered, or D-Dead.
+In this section, we briefly discuss a stochastic SIRD model which is the workhorse model of epidemic spread in epidemiology and has been used extensively to forecast the spread of Covid-19 cases.
 SIRD models have a long history in epidemiology --- a deterministic version of this kind of model was proposed by \citet{kermack-mckendrick-1927}.
-Stochastic SIRD models are discussed in \citet{allen-2008,allen-2017} and have been considered by economists in \citet{oka-wei-zhu-2020, fernandez-jones-2020,ellison-2020,acemoglu-chernozhukov-werning-whinston-2020}, among others.
+Stochastic SIRD models are discussed in \citet{allen-2008,allen-2017} and have been considered by economists in \citet{oka-wei-zhu-2021, fernandez-jones-2022,ellison-2020,acemoglu-chernozhukov-werning-whinston-2021}, among others.

 \paragraph{Notation:} Let $N_l$ denote the number of individuals in location $l$.
 Let $\mathcal{T}$ denote the total number of time periods.
 The number of susceptible individuals in location $l$ in a particular time period $t$ is denoted by $S_{lt}$, the number of currently infected individuals in location $l$ at time period $t$ is denoted by $I_{lt}$, the cumulative number of recovered individuals is denoted by $R_{lt}$, and the number of cumulative deaths is denoted by $\delta_{lt}$.
 All individuals in the population are in exactly one of these states at a particular point in time so that